 If you violate either (or both) of these rules, you have made an ineligible contribution and may pay a penalty.

-If you make too much to contribute or contribute more than permitted, you’ve made an ineligible (excess) contribution.
+Any year in which you contribute to a Roth even though you make too much to qualify—or if you contribute more than permitted—you’ve made an ineligible (excess) contribution.
 That contribution is subject to a tax penalty.

 Reasons People Make Ineligible Contributions